Charters Towers flying-fox roost at Young’s Block

-Carefully designed dispersal activities to encourage the flying foxes to move from Lissner Park to the new roost had been planned to start in April 2021, after being postponed from July 2020 due to flightless flying fox pups being present in trees at the park.
-However, those activities have had to be postponed again – this time due to the very low numbers of flying fox present in Lissner Park.
-In the coming weeks we will work with our dispersal contractor and Charters Towers Regional Council to monitor the roost population in the park, and to determine when conditions are suitable for dispersal activities to commence.
+Carefully designed dispersal activities to encourage the flying foxes to move from Lissner Park to the new roost have been planned but were postponed twice: firstly due to flightless flying-fox pups being present in trees at the park, and again in early 2021 as there were very low numbers of flying-fox present in Lissner Park.
+The department is continuing to work with its dispersal contractor and Charters Towers Regional Council to monitor the roost population in the park, and to determine when conditions are suitable for dispersal activities to commence.

 What is different about these relocation activities to previous attempts?

 - Evidence-based science: Best practice flying-fox management strategies based on extensive scientific research into flying-fox ecology and behaviour have been used to create the best opportunity for the success of the alternate roost site.

 - A new artificial roost site: Young's Block has been purpose-built to accommodate the relocated flying-foxes.